codesandcoffees/vuejs-landing-page/README.md

 This is a Vue.js boilerplate for the template [Boxer - Software Landing Page](https://themewagon.com/themes/software-landing-page-free-html5-template/) created by [ThemeWagon](https://themewagon.com/).

 # Assets
 The assets used are directly from the template itself and is not local.
 PRs for this are highly welcome.
-When hosting this from `gh-pages` make sure to unblock the styles since they are just linked and are blocked.
-Another thing to note is to manually add the gh-pages url `https://username.github.io/repo/` to the src in the `build/index.html`.
-I'm still figuring out how to automate this.
+When hosting this from `gh-pages` make sure to click the unblock pop-up to allow external assets to be loaded..

+# Deploying (26-February-2017)
+Add a `homepage` field in the `package.json` to where to serve the app from.
+This will be added to the index.html

+Example `"homepage": "https://username.github.io/repo/"` will become `https://username.github.io/repo/style.css` in the index.html.

+# Commands (26-February-2017)
+* `yarn start` will run a locally served app
+* `yarn build` will build the app locally
+* `yarn deploy` will build the app and deploy to `github pages`

 # Vue.js starter template